 Whether you’re fighting for position with an established name.
 Or you’ve invented an entirely new category being a challenger brand is an exciting ride.
 Building an advertising strategy for a challenger brand allows you more flexibility.
 You get the chance to be irreverent, funny or a little bit cheeky.

-The chances are many of the viewers are seeing your brand for the first time, so making an impact counts.
-Having a marketing message that differentiates you from the incumbent.
-It paints your brand as the new refreshing alternative does wonders for your sales – ask Innocent Smoothies.
-Toast produced their first-ever adverts on TV launching them to global stardom.
+The chances are many of the viewers are seeing your brand for the first time so making an impact counts.
+Having a marketing message that differentiates you from the incumbent and paints your brand as the new refreshing alternative does wonders for your sales – ask Innocent Smoothies, Toast produced their first-ever TV advertising launching them to global stardom.

 The influx of vodka decimated sales as other players entered in the mixed drinks world.
 Little Britain’s Daffyd having a penchant for Bacardi and Coke further tarnished the Bacardi brand.

 Bacardi threw a vast marketing drive at the brand with TV ad’s rolled out, encouraging the viewers to remember Bacardi’s roots in Cuba.
 Advertising made Bacardi an authentic drink again.

 You have a solid customer base who know your product or use your service but, how do you grow into new markets?
 By using the power of advertising on TV, you can target an entirely new demographic to expand your customer base.
 Using a bespoke media plan, you can focus on the kind of audience you’re looking for and run your TV advert between shows they watch.

 The second screen phenomenon where TV viewers sit watching the main TV screen while also browsing social media or the broader internet on a phone or tablet has made direct response advertising incredibly powerful.

 A DRTV advert with a strong creative backed by either a URL or phone number can generate sales within seconds of the advert running.